Batch-Man/BatCenter/README.md

 # BatCenter

-This utility will help you to search, download, install, view the batch plugins from selected sources, you can search and see details about them before downloading.
+This utility will help you to search, download, install, view the batch plugins/Command line tools/utilities from selected sources, you can search and see details about them before downloading.
+(You can also submit your own creations on www.batch-man.com)

 <center><a href="https://ibb.co/nbNBY4p"><img src="https://i.ibb.co/G0498Gm/image.png" alt="image" border="0"></a></center>